Sessions replacement: Who are the Alabama Senate primary candidates?

 "I'm tired of the corruption," he told AL.com.
 "I'm tired of the purpose of me being in office is to promote my own ideology and not what's being voted on and passed."

-Beretta supports President Donald Trump and thinks he “presents himself to the world in a much better light than the previous administration.”
+Beretta supports President Donald Trump and thinks Trump “presents himself to the world in a much better light than the previous administration.”

 Will Boyd, Democrat